axcosta/emmett/src/packages/emmett-expressjs/src/openapi/README.md

 ### Using OpenAPI Spec Object

-You can also pass the OpenAPI specification as an object instead of a file path:
+You can pass the OpenAPI specification as an object instead of a file path:

 ```typescript
 const openApiSpec = {